Toyota Prius Battery Replacement

 The same symptoms can occur if the ICE (internal combustion engine) picks up the slack since the battery can’t provide enough power.
 You’ll also hear strange noises and possibly notice a drop in your MPG.

-If you need a new hybrid battery, shopping around for the best deal possible is best.
+If you need a new hybrid battery, you should shop around for the best deal possible.
 This can be done by comparing prices from different hybrid battery specialty shops.
 It would help if you also shopped for a dealership experienced in replacing hybrid batteries.
 This can ensure that you’ll get the best results.